1916 United States presidential election in Minnesota

-Minnesota held its first Presidential Primary on March 14, 1916.

 Primary elections

 Republican primary

 The Republican primary took place on March 14, 1916.
 Albert B. Cummins, Henry D. Estabrook and William Grant Webster were the three candidates.

 Democratic primary

 The Democratic primary took place on March 14, 1916.
 Incumbent president, Woodrow Wilson, ran unopposed in the Democratic primary.

 Prohibition primary

 The Prohibition primary took place on March 14, 1916.
 William Sulzer, Eugene Foss were the two candidates, neither of which were members of the Prohibition party, although Sulzer had been nominated by the Prohibition party for Governor of New York in 1914.